ballerina-platform/module-ballerina-graphql/docs/spec/spec.md

 |};
 ```

-**Note:** Even though anonymous record types are supported in Ballerina, they cannot be used as types in a GraphQL schema.
+>**Note:** Even though anonymous record types are supported in Ballerina, they cannot be used as types in a GraphQL schema.
 This is because a type in a GraphQL schema must have a name.
 Therefore, if an anonymous record is used in a GraphQL service, it will result in a compilation error.

+>**Note:** When a record field is defined as an optional field, the Ballerina GraphQL engine identifies it as a nullable field.
+Even though it is supported, it is recommended to use Ballerina nilable types instead of optional fields to define nullable fields in GraphQL.

-**Hint:** Open records are supported in GraphQL services, but they do not make sense in the context of GraphQL since a GraphQL type cannot have dynamic fields.
+>**Hint:** Open records are supported in GraphQL services, but they do not make sense in the context of GraphQL since a GraphQL type cannot have dynamic fields.
 Therefore, it is recommended to use closed records in GraphQL services unless it is absolutely needed.

 #### 4.2.2 Service Type as Object

 A Ballerina service type can be used as an `Object` type in GraphQL.
 Similar to the `Query` type, each resource method inside a service type represents a field of the object.

 Since GraphQL only allows mutations at the top level and the `remote` methods are used to represent the `Mutation` type, any service type used to represent a GraphQL `Object` cannot have `remote` methods inside them.

-> **Note:** As per the GraphQL spec, only the root type can have `Mutation`s.
+>**Note:** As per the GraphQL spec, only the root type can have `Mutation`s.
 Therefore, defining `remote` methods inside subsequent object types does not make any sense.

 The `resource` methods in these service types can have input parameters.
 These input parameters are mapped to arguments in the corresponding field.

-> **Note:** The service types representing an `Object` can be either `distinct` or non-distinct type.
+>**Note:** The service types representing an `Object` can be either `distinct` or non-distinct type.
 But if a service type is used as a member of a `Union` type, they must be `distinct` service classes.

 ###### Example: Service Type as Object